-BIO 300 is being developed as a radiation modulator for multiple indications.
-The active ingredient of BIO 300 is synthetic nano-particle genistein [5,7-dihydroxy-3-(4-hydroxyphenyl)-chromen-4-one].
-Genistein has been extensively studied as a potential cancer therapeutic since its discovery in 1987 as a potent tyrosine kinase inhibitor, as these protein kinases are often mutated in cancers.
-It was the subject of a 15 year program of study by the Armed Forces Radiobiology Research Institute where its radioprotective effects were confirmed.
-Genistein has very low solubility, which prevents absorption of therapeutic doses without proper formulations.
-Humanetics has developed a patented, stable nano-particle formulation that greatly improves the oral bioactivity of genistein (see Pharmacokinetic Data).
+BIO 300 is being developed as a radiation modulator for multiple indications and has been extensively studied as a potential cancer therapeutic and as a radioprotectant.
+It was the subject of a 15-year program of study by the Armed Forces Radiobiology Research Institute where its radioprotective effects were confirmed.
+The active ingredient in BIO 300 is a small molecule with limited solubility and poor oral bioavailability, which prevents absorption of therapeutic doses without proper formulations.
+Humanetics has developed a patented, stable nano-particle formulation that greatly improves oral bioactivity (see Pharmacokinetic Data).

-Genistein has a variety of biological effects, which leads to its unique efficacy as a radiation modulator.
-These include effects on cell signaling pathways involved in apoptosis, cell cycle regulation, oxidative stress, inflammation and metastasis. (see Mechanism of Action).
+BIO 300 has a variety of biological effects, which leads to its unique efficacy as a radiation modulator.
+These include effects on cell cycle regulation, oxidative stress and inflammation. (see Mechanism of Action).

 BIO 300's unique, selective mechanism sensitizes tumor cells to radiation-induced killing, while protecting normal tissues.
 It is also directly cytotoxic to selected neoplastic cell types, without associated toxicities to normal cell function.
 BIO 300 is in a Phase I/II clinical trial in patients undergoing radiochemotherapy for non-small cell lung cancer.
 See more about this trial.